amuelli/Dotfiles/README.md

     ln -s Dotfiles/bash/bashrc ~/.bashrc
     ln -s Dotfiles/zsh/zshrc ~/.zshrc
     ln -s Dotfiles/zsh/oh-my-zsh ~/.oh-my-zsh
+    ln -s Dotfiles/git/gitconfig ~/.gitconfig
     ln -s Dotfiles/vim-files/vim ~/.vim
     ln -s Dotfiles/vim-files/vimrc ~/.vimrc
+    ln -s Dotfiles/tmux-files/tmux ~/.tmux
+    ln -s Dotfiles/tmux-files/tmux.conf ~/.tmux.conf
-    ln -s Dotfiles/git/gitconfig ~/.gitconfig
+    ln -s Dotfiles/bin ~/.bin

-## VIM Plugins
+## VIM and Tmux Plugins
-For easy handeling of vim plugins I use [Vundle] (https://github.com/gmarik/vundle).
+For easy handeling of Vim plugins we use [Vundle] (https://github.com/gmarik/vundle).
 It is already integrated in the repo as a submodule.

+Plugins for Tmux can be installed with the [Tmux Plugin Manager] (https://github.com/tmux-plugins/tpm).
+It is also integrated in the repo as a submodule.

-To install we have to init and update the submodule:
+To install both we have to init and update these submodules:

     cd Dotfiles
     git submodule init
     git submodule update

-The listed bundles in the vimrc file can now be installed to vim/bundle by opening vim and executing the *:PluginInstall* command.
+The listed Vim plugins in the vimrc file can now be installed to vim/bundle by opening vim and executing the `:PluginInstall` command.

+The listed Tmux plugins in the tmux.conf can be installed to tmux/plugins with `C-a I` in a running tmux-session.

 ## Update submodules
-To update the submodules (vundle and oh-my-zsh):
+To update the submodules (vundle, tpm and oh-my-zsh):

     git submodule foreach git pull origin master